dgaydukov/cert-aws/files/sa.md

 spectrum pool thousands of ec2 and query data from s3 and return it back to cluster.
 So with spectrum you can have store frequently access data in redshift and IA data in s3 and create join of these 2 datasets.
 WLM (Redshift workload management) - you can manage priorities within workloads so that short, fast-running queries would be run before long-running queries
-Distribution style - when you create table you can choose
+Distribution style (`DISTSTYLE`) - when you load data into table, redshift distributes the rows to each of the compute nodes:
 * AUTO - default style, redshift itself decide style based on table size
 * EVEN - leader node distributes the rows across the slices in a round-robin fashion.
 Use it when a table does not participate in joins or when there is not a clear choice between KEY distribution and ALL distribution
-* KEY - rows are distributed according to the values in one column, leader node places matching values on the same node slice
+* KEY - rows are distributed according to the values in one column (this column must be defined as a `DISTKEY`), leader node places matching values on the same node slice
 * ALL - copy of the entire table is distributed to every node.
 While EVEN distribution or KEY distribution place only a portion of a table's rows on each node, ALL distribution ensures that every row is collocated for every join that the table participates in
 Enhanced VPC routing - forces `COPY/UNLOAD` traffic between your cluster and your data repositories through your Amazon VPC.
 These allows you
 * use all features of vpc